interisk-software/chartjs-plugin-selectdata/README.md

 Include Chart.js and chartjs-plugin-selectdata.js in your page, the plugin will already be enabled.

-Along with the plugin is also added as 2 new event settings `onSelection` and `onSelectionClear`
+Along with the plugin is also added as 2 new event settings `onSelect` and `onSelectClear`

 ### Usage in ES6 as Module